rudderlabs/typewriter/example/README.md

-# Typewriter Example
+# RudderTyper Example

-This example repo demonstrates how to setup and use Typewriter in a JavaScript/TypeScript web environment, as a strongly-typed wrapper for [`analytics.js`](https://segment.com/docs/sources/website/analytics.js/).
+This example repo demonstrates how to setup and use RudderTyper in a Java Android Platfrom, as a strongly-typed wrapper for [`rudder-sdk-android`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk).

 ## Setup